jaspervdj/jaspervdj/posts/2017-06-19-zurihac-plays.md

 Introduction
 ============

-This is a small write-up of a fun project that [Andras Slemmer], [Francesco Mazzoli] and I worked on during [ZuriHac] 2017.
+This is a small write-up of a fun Haskell project that [Andras Slemmer], [Francesco Mazzoli] and I worked on during [ZuriHac] 2017.

 [ZuriHac]: https://zurihac.info/
 [Andras Slemmer]: https://github.com/exFalso